Creating Custom Meta Boxes in WordPress

 add_action('add_meta_boxes', 'add_post_reference');

-In this example, we will add two input fields that consist of one for adding the Reference Name and another for Reference Link:
+In this example, we will add two input fields: one for the Reference Name and another for the Reference Link:

 function referenceCallBack($post) {